 Pictured: Image from the cover of Journal of Clinical Investigation, August 2016

-This work has led to convincing data showing that T-cells work efficiently when targeted to the tumor microenvironment.
-The strength of his research is the ability to noninvasively track, monitor, and measure pleural tumor burden and T-cell trafficking to better understand the biology of lung cancers and the efficacy of novel treatments.
+Work from Dr. Adusumilli’s lab has led to convincing data showing that T cells function efficiently when targeted to the tumor microenvironment.
+The strength of his approach is the ability to noninvasively track, monitor, and measure pleural tumor burden and T-cell trafficking to better understand the biology of lung cancers and the efficacy of novel treatments.

-Dr. Adusumilli’s goal is to transition his work toward advancing adoptive T-cell therapy via regional immune interventions and investigating this treatment in clinical trials.
+Dr. Adusumilli’s goal is to transition his work toward advancing adoptive T-cell therapy via regional immune interventions and investigate this treatment in clinical trials.

 Current areas of investigation include:

-- Developing T-cell therapy for lung, breast, and mesothelioma cancers for translation to clinical trial
+- T-cell therapy for mesothelioma, lung, and breast cancer for translation to clinical trials

 - Genetic strategies to enhance T-cell function and overcome solid tumor‒mediated immunosuppression